lbke/next-plugin-storybook-demo/README.md

 /!\ This example includes experimental features.
 Use `with-storybook` for a simpler but safer example.

+## TODO

+We add example usage of Next.js core feature one at a time, and check if the `@next/plugin-storybook` supports them correctly when we run Storybook.
+For instance, path aliases, styled JSX, CSS modules...
+If not, we must improve `@next/plugin-storybook` with relevant fixes.

+### Stabilizing @next/plugin-storybook

+See main issue here: https://github.com/vercel/next.js/issues/19345 See absolute import issue here: https://github.com/storybookjs/storybook/issues/11639

+### Supporting CSS modules

+They don't work out-of-the box, but they can be supported by adding relevant package in `@next/plugin-storybook` (https://github.com/vercel/next.js/issues/19345#issuecomment-758563228).

 ## TypeScript

 As of v6.0, Storybook has built-in TypeScript support, so no configuration is needed.
 If you want to customize the default configuration, refer to the [TypeScript docs](https://storybook.js.org/docs/react/configure/typescript).